-Their first commission for the Duke was the Belles Heures–the only manuscript they completed for him.
-After that, they started work on Très Riches Heures, but it was cut short by their and their patron’s untimely death in 1416, most probably of plague.
+Their first commission for the Duke was the Belles Heures – the only manuscript they completed for him.
+After that, they started work on Très Riches Heures, but it was interrupted by their and their patron’s untimely death in 1416, most probably of plague.

 Who Painted Très Riches Heures and When?

 When the Duke and his artists died, the Duke’s estate was auctioned to cover the cost of his lavish lifestyle, including the unfinished manuscript.
 However, the fate of the manuscript between 1416 and 1485 is unknown.
 In 1485, it was acquired by Charles I of Savoy, who commissioned Jean Colombe to finish the work.
 Judging by the style of the miniatures and the clothing of people presented in them, it is also broadly agreed that there is evidence of a hand of an ‘intermediate painter.’